eae3532/practicalsproject/README.md

 ### Current Development

-Creating and testing Docker image based from the anaconda3 distribution.
-Creating and testing conda environment files.
-Creating and testing Notebook submit and save functionality.
+Main development tasks from last meeting have been completed.

-See DEV/Backlog2 on the project Drive for a list of development tasks.
+See Backlog2 on project Drive.

 ### Running from Docker Terminal or Kitematic